Cv9527/FaceRecognition/README.md

 feature extract with the caffe_api, and add these features to the database;

 ## faceRecogniton
-face detction、face alignment、face recognition using all above;
+face detction、face alignment、face recognition using all above methods;